Huawei says U.S. ban hurting more than expected, to wipe $30 billion off revenue

 "We did not expect they would attack us on so many aspects," Ren said, adding he expects a revival in business in 2021.

-Huawei, which turned in a revenue of 721.2 billion yuan ($104 billion) last year, expects revenue of around $100 billion this year and the next, Ren said.
-This compares to an initial target for a growth in 2019 to between $125 billion and $130 billion depending on foreign exchange fluctuations.
+Huawei, which turned in a revenue of 721.2 billion yuan (£82.8 billion) last year, expects revenue of around $100 billion this year and the next, Ren said.
+This compares to an initial target for a growth in 2019 to between $125 billion (£99.3 billion) and $130 billion depending on foreign exchange fluctuations.

 TRADE WAR